arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 ./mut_qm_sel.sh &lt;number&gt; &lt;residue&gt; &lt;topology&gt; &lt;qm_selection&gt;
 </pre>

 <p align="justify"><a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/mutagenesis_scan/vmd_forceeval.tcl" target="_blank">vmd_forceeval.tcl</a> script is called within the latter to produce a file with the configuration of the QM layer, defined by the selection in the qm_selection.dat file.
-The cp2k_template.inp file is used to produce geometry optimization and a single-point point energy input files.</p>
+The cp2k_template.inp file is used to produce geometry optimization and single-point energy input files.</p>

 <br/>